 8. Build relationships

 It is a lot less expensive to keep a customer than it is to get a new one.
 That’s why establishing strong relationships with your customer base is crucial.
 One of the ways you can do that is by launching an email campaign.
 Make your communications informative and helpful — something your customers will look forward to receiving.
-Social media campaigns are another way to keep the communication channel open (and there I go again.)

 9. Offer coupons